My Spotify Playlists

 As a non-subscriber, if you click the play buttons below, you will just get a short sample of songs from that playlist.
 Because these are separate playlists, selecting a song from more than one list at once will play them simultaneously!
 So pause all but one!

-I am always playing new tracks on Inspire, and I shall include some of those listed below.
+Often these will be new artists - but sometimes they will be a fresh sound from an artist you know.
+I always play a 'Fresh Sound Artist' on my 'Maintenance Dose' show.
 Some, however, might be a little bit too 'fresh' for the show, but if you like the really modern ones and want to find some new artists then try this playlist.
-I shall be adding to it.
+The 'favourites' shown with a heart are the ones most likely to get picked for the show.
+I shall be adding to these playlists.

 About Spotify FREE!

 If you are already a Spotify user then the embedded playlists here should take you to your app.
 If not and you want to try out the free version of Spotify then go ahead - but the experience, with annoying ads and limited features, is almost certainly designed to make you want to become a Premium member and forget about all that annoyance.